-Let’s face it– trying to find child care can be hard.
+Let’s face it —trying to find childcare can be challenging.
 You want your child in a quality child care or early learning program.
-What do you look for so your child will be safe, happy and learning?
+What do you look for to ensure your child is safe, happy, and learning?

 You want:

-• Your child safe and secure while you are at school or work.
+• Your child is safe and secure while you are at school or work.

-• Your child’s teachers to support and challenge your child to explore and learn new things.
+• Your child’s teachers should support and challenge your child to explore and learn new things.

-• Your child to learn skills needed for kindergarten.
+• Your child will learn skills needed for kindergarten.

-When looking for a program, search by address, early learning program name, or the age of your child.
+When searching for a program, try using the address, the name of the early learning program, or your child’s age.
 Get information about the program, like location, fees, and inspection reports.
-Watch the video below for more information.
+Watch the video below for more details.

 Your child is safe and secure.
 When you trust your child to someone else, you want to be sure that both you and your child feel safe.
 Child care programs must meet state health and safety regulations.
-Head Start programs are regulated by the federal government; preschool or pre-kindergarten programs can be regulated by either the Department of Human Services, regulated by the Department of Education, or regulated by the organization that runs them.
+The federal government regulates Head Start programs.
+Preschool or pre-kindergarten programs can be regulated by either the Department of Human Services, the Department of Education, or the organization that runs them.

 Look for:

-• How the program is regulated and if it has any complaints or violations.
+• How is the program regulated, and are there any complaints or violations?

-There are good teachers and specialists that support you and your child.
-Because young children develop so many new skills so quickly in the first five years, teaching young children is special.
-It’s about nurturing, learning what a child can do, and helping the child build new skills on their own path.
-It’s important that your child’s teacher has some education in child development or early childhood education, like a Child Development Associate (CDA) credential or college degree.
-If you are looking for an afterschool program, teachers may have a Pennsylvania School-Age Professional credential.
+Some good teachers and specialists support you and your child.
+Because young children develop numerous new skills rapidly in the first five years, teaching them is an exceptional experience.
+It’s about nurturing, learning what a child can do, and helping them build new skills.
+Your child’s teacher should have some education in child development or early childhood education, such as a Child Development Associate (CDA) credential or a degree in a related field.
+Teachers may hold a Pennsylvania School-Age Professional credential if they are seeking an afterschool program.

 Look for: